GilsonLabUCSD/pAPRika/docs/workflow.rst

    :width: 170px
    :align: center

-   Flowchart of the *pAPRika* workflow for a typical APR simulation.
+   Flowchart of the `paprika` workflow for a typical APR simulation.

 Structure Preparation
 ---------------------
-The starting structure for the APR simulation can be configured with *pAPRika*.
-The ``Align`` module provides functions to shift and orient a structure.
+The starting structure for the APR simulation can be configured with `paprika`.
+The APR calculation is most efficient in a rectangular box with the long axis parallel to the pulling axis (reduces the number of water molecules in the system).
+To make this easy to set up, the ``Align`` module provides functions to shift and orient a structure.
 For example, we can translate a structure to the origin and then orient the system to the :math:`z`-axis by running

 .. code ::